SumoLogic/sumologic-documentation/docs/manage/partitions/run-search-against-partition.md

 ## Index aliasing

 With index aliasing, you can use an alias to point to one or more system indexes such as [`sumologic_default`](/docs/manage/partitions/run-search-against-partition/#search-the-default-partition) in the source expression of your search query.
-Both the operator part and results of query will consist of actual index names.
+Both the operator part and results of your query will consist of actual index names.

 In addition to `sumologic_default`, we have several other Sumo Logic-defined system indexes.
 As a shortcut, rather than prefacing `sumologic_` when referencing system indexes in a search, you can alias these indexes by typing an underscore at the beginning.
 For example, `sumologic_default` and `_default` will return the same results.